phanumat/Documentation/device-type-developers-guide/quick-start.rst

 Quick Start
 ===========

-A Device Handler is a representation of a physical device in the SmartThings platform.
+A Device Handler is a representation of a physical device in the PEA HiVE platform.
-It is responsible for communicating between the actual device and the SmartThings platform.
+It is responsible for communicating between the actual device and the PEA HiVE platform.

 Alternately, a Device Handler can also be associated with a Virtual Device when a physical device is not yet available.
 This section will walk you through creating your first custom Device Handler and testing it with a Virtual Device.